Talking Tom & Friends (TV series): Recurring

+Production

+On 7 October 2013, Outfit7 announced that they had hired American animation writer Joe Ansolabehere to create a 52 x 11-minute CGI comedy TV series based on the Talking Tom & Friends franchise, under the name of Tom on the Road.
+The series was to star Tom, Ben, Angela, and Ginger, and was to premiere by the end of 2014.
+On 3 March 2014, Kidscreen Magazine announced that the series would go by the name of Talking Tom and Friends, and instead be produced by BRB International's creative studio Screen 21.
+The first 3 seasons ended up being developed and produced with the European animation studio ARX Anima.

+The pilot episode officially released on 23 December 2014, as a CGI-animated series, and introduced a new character named Hank.

+On 23 February 2015, Outfit7 announced that the full series was to premiere on 30 April with new episodes launching weekly.
+It won Best Animated Series at the 2016 Cablefax Awards and so, on 29 August 2016, the show was greenlit for a second season with another 52 episodes, but the final product only had 26 episodes with the remaining episodes becoming season 3.

+Broadcast and release

+The series was released on YouTube.
+It was also broadcast on Boomerang UK, which began in September 2016.
+It was released on Netflix as well, but has since been discontinued, but the fifth season is currently airing on Pop.

 Reception and accolades

 The show is rated three stars out of five by Common Sense Media, which says that "Talking Tom & Friends centers on the animated stars of a popular app series, so kids who know and love them will want to watch their TV antics.
 On the whole, the content is fine for kids, and there's plenty of silliness (and some body noises and humor) to keep them entertained.
 That's the show's main intent, so don't expect many teaching moments.
 The characters argue and get on each other's nerves at times, and some squabbles get physical with tussles and wrestling, but there are no injuries."

 In 2016, the show won the Cablefax Program Awards for Best Animated Series.

-The show is available on YouTube, where the show's official channel has 14.9 million subscribers and 6.3 billion views as of August 2022.
+The show is available on YouTube, where the show's official channel has 16.1 million subscribers and 6.9 billion views as of August 2022.